Nextome/nextome.github.io/docs/Nextome SDK/nextome-map-integration.md

         //TODO @Paolo

     === "iOS"
-        The `NextomeMapHandler` provides a UIViewController that you can use to show the flutter map.
+        The `PhoenixMapHandler` provides a UIViewController that you can use to show the flutter map.
         ```swift
-        lazy var indoorMapViewController: UIViewController = NextomeMapHandler.instance.initializeFlutterViewController()
+        lazy var indoorMapViewController: UIViewController = PhoenixMapHandler.instance.initializeFlutterViewController()
         ```

 ### Show a new indoor map

-Once a map is available, pass the `tiles local directory`, `height` and `width` of the map to the `NextomeMapHandler`.
+Once a map is available, pass the `tiles local directory`, `height` and `width` of the map to the `PhoenixMapHandler`.
 Those parameters can be obtained from the `LocalizationRunningState` during localization or from the specific map returned in the `NextomeVenueData`.
 More info on the venue data can be retrieve [here](features/venue-data.md).
 === "Android"
     //TODO @Paolo

 === "iOS"
     ```swift
-    NextomeMapHandler.instance.setMap(tilesZipPath: runningState.tilesZipPath,
+    PhoenixMapHandler.instance.setMap(tilesZipPath: runningState.tilesZipPath,
                                         mapHeight: runningState.mapHeight,
                                         mapWidth: runningState.mapWidth)
     ```

 ### Update user live position

-When a new indoor user position is available, notify `NextomeMapHandler` to update the blue point with:
+When a new indoor user position is available, notify `PhoenixMapHandler` to update the blue point with:

 === "Android"
         //TODO @Paolo